TRACON Pharmaceuticals Inc. (TCON) and the Battle of Fundamentals vs. Technicals

 Stifel gave a rating of “Buy” to TCON, setting the target price at $6 in the report published on June 13th of the previous year.

-During the last 5 trading sessions, TCON rose by +10.60%, which changed the moving average for the period of 200-days by +556.47% in comparison to the 20-day moving average, which settled at $9.68.
-In addition, TRACON Pharmaceuticals Inc. saw -4.62% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, TCON fell by -1.07%, which changed the moving average for the period of 200-days by +626.43% in comparison to the 20-day moving average, which settled at $9.77.
+In addition, TRACON Pharmaceuticals Inc. saw -13.08% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading